spdumie/tweensi/README.md

 Minified TweenLite is 22k, and it needs 5k easing pack to add nice movement.
 TweenMax is 108k, some CSS plug-ins are near 40k.
 Gzip helps a bit when directly download it form the URL, but it adds some HTTP calls then.
 That is why I am trying to come up with this solution.
-Tweensi, 12k with all easing included.
+Tweensi is12kb, with all easing included.

 My dear friend Ian developed a CSS transition base animation engine, which is 6k, but the syntax is far from TweenLite that designers are so familiar with, and many features are also missing, like onUpdate, because it is based on CSS transition, some of the API tools are not easy to be added.
 Thus this new tween engine must have FPS based calculation.